 Temporary Work, Student and Visitor Visas

 - B-1/B-2/VWP: B visas are given to people who come to the U.S. temporarily for business (B-1) or for pleasure (B-2).
-Citizens of some countries are exempt from obtaining a B-1 / B-2 visa in their passports and can enter on the Visa Waiver Program (“VWP”).
+Citizens of some countries are exempt from obtaining a B-1 / B-2 visa in their passports and can enter on the Visa Waiver Program (“VWP”) through the ESTA system.
 For B-1/B-2 visa holders and those who enter on the Visa Waiver Program, only certain activities are allowed.

 - B-1 in Lieu of H-1B: B-1 in lieu of H-1B is a special subset of the B-1 visa.
 It allows foreign employees to come to the US to engage in short-term work assignments if certain conditions are met.